3D visualization (ArtiaX)

 • Corresponding particle orientations (*.star)

-• Go to the Pre-processing block, click on the Tilt-series tab, select a tilt-series and go to the Reconstruction tab.
+• Go to the Pre-processing` block, click on the Tilt-series tab, select a tilt-series using the navigation bar and go to the Tomogram section.
 Download the .rec file by clicking on the gray/green badge

-• Go to the Particle refinement block, select the Reconstruction tab and select the Cropped Map option from the dropdown menu
+• Go to the Particle refinement block, select the Reconstruction tab and download the Cropped Map using the dropdown menu

-• In the same Particle refinement block, go the Metadata tab, type the name of the tilt-series and click Search.
-Download the .star file by clicking on the gray/green badge
+• In the same Particle refinement block, go the Metadata tab, type the name of the tilt-series in the box and click Search.
+Download the corresponding .star file by clicking on the gray/green badge

 • Open ChimeraX (we assume the ArtiaX plugin is already installed)